Butterfly Project Grants – All grants have been awarded for this year

 About the Butterfly Project: Participants of all ages in the Butterfly Project learned about children who died in the Holocaust and received a card with the story of a specific child.
 The participants then paint ceramic butterflies, inspired by the story of that child.
 The international movement aims to paint 1.5 million butterflies to honor the 1.5 million children killed during the Holocaust.
 As they learn about children lost in the Holocaust, we will challenge the community to embrace difference and to fight against bigotry and intolerance happening now.
 Learn More!

-In years past, we have conducted Butterfly Project sessions with local schools and organizations; this past summer, we ran a butterfly project with 23 local libraries.
-Now we are moving into the third phase of the Butterfly Project: giving schools Butterfly Project Grants to facilitate bringing The Butterfly Project to their school.
+In years past, we have conducted Butterfly Project sessions with local schools and organizations, including 23 public libraries in 2018.
+We are now into the third phase of the Butterfly Project: giving schools Butterfly Project Grants to facilitate bringing The Butterfly Project to their students.

 How it works: